ProseMirror/prosemirror-schema-table/README.md

 The [project page](http://prosemirror.net) has more information, a number of [demos](http://prosemirror.net/#demos) and the [documentation](http://prosemirror.net/docs.html).

-**NOTE:** This project is in *BETA* stage.
-It isn't thoroughly tested, and the API might still change across `0.x` releases.
-You are welcome to use it, but don't expect it to be very stable yet.

 This code is released under an
 [MIT license](https://github.com/prosemirror/prosemirror/tree/master/LICENSE).